KernalPanik/browser-inspector/README.md

 ## Prerequisites

 Required tools can be installed by using provided `tools-uploader` scripts.
+Have `choco` for windows machines or `brew` for mac machines.

 In order to run this tool, a set of tools need to be installed.
 Please refer to requirements.txt for pip packages, and use provided tool-installer scripts for external tools like Pandoc.